jiaochunxiao/homework_three.js/three.md

 #### cubeTextureLoader

-> CubeTextureLoader is for CubeMap which is used for SkyBox or EnvMap.
+> CubeTextureLoader is for CubeMap which is used for SkyBox or EnvMap, is not really for adding textures on a 'cube' mesh.